MohsenHNSJ/scene_manager_extended/README.md

 ## SubList (Just Godot4)

-As it is visible on previous pictures, it is possible to add sublists in lists and categorize different scenes in different sublists.
+As it is visible on previous pictures, it is possible to add Sub-lists in lists and categorize different scenes in different Sub-lists.

-All you have to do is drag scenes by their buttons on the left and drop them on other sublists.
+All you have to do is drag scenes by their buttons on the left and drop them on other Sub-lists.

 # Demo